 Facebook advertising is an effective way to get more visibility and channel customers to your business.
 However, I have personally experienced that many business owners don’t get it right, and this can hurt their business.
 Building the best Facebook ads strategy for Black Friday requires a lot of diligent planning and effort.

-During this peak shopping period, one ad is not enough to get the visibility that your business needs to thrive.
-That is not to say you should choke viewers with your ads (but by all means, do so in a professional manner to keep your brand at the top of their minds).
-Read on to find out the types of ads you need to scale during the Black Friday season.
+During this peak shopping period, one ad is not enough to get your business’s visibility to thrive.
+That is not to say you should choke viewers with your ads (but by all means, do so professionally to keep your brand at the top of their minds).
+Read on to discover the types of ads you need to scale during the Black Friday season.

 The Black Friday season is not just the day of Black Friday; it includes the holiday season of Thanksgiving and the less popular Cyber Monday.
 So your ad planning and campaigns should cover the entire season.